Praful22/AircraftFlightDynamics/README.md

 F_{z} = Z_{a} + Z_{T} \\
 \end{align*}
 ```
-## TODO: Add a picture representing the lift, drag forces on an aircraft with the angle of attack, air density,
+## TODO: Add a picture representing the lift, and drag forces on an aircraft with the angle of attack, air density,
 The aerodynamic forces $(X_{a}, Y_{a}, Z_{a})$ can easily be written in terms of lift and drag as follows:
 ```math
 \begin{aligned}